Sage-Bionetworks/rSynapseClient/README.markdown

 ## Getting Started

-The Getting started with the R synapseClient guide is hosted in Synapse itself.
-See [syn1834618](https://www.synapse.org/#!Synapse:syn1834618).
+The [Getting Started](docs.synapse.org/articles/getting_started.html) guide for Synapse includes examples for the R client.

+Full documentation for the R client is also available at https://docs.synapse.org/r/.